-Tactic Timeline District teams will provide critical data and support to school teams in monitoring student cohorts (ie: MyGradSuccess, EOS).
-Each Quarter District will convene School Based Equity Teams to engage in professional learning, process and practice work aimed toward ensuring access, deep engagement and support for all students in advanced coursework.
+Tactic Timeline Each Quarter District teams will provide critical data and support to school teams in monitoring student cohorts (ie: MyGradSuccess, EOS).
+District will convene High School Equity Teams to engage in professional learning, process and practice work aimed toward ensuring access, deep engagement and support for all students in advanced coursework.
 District teams will identify and provide exemplars of supplemental and intensive intervention plans for academic standards.
-Q1 District teams will develop and or refine School Intervention Team, School Leadership Team, and Professional Learning Community training modules to meet needs of school teams and individual stakeholders.
+Q1 District teams will refine School Intervention Team, School Leadership Team, and Professional Learning Community training modules to meet needs of school teams and individual stakeholders.
 Q1 and Q3 District teams will provide training and support to school teams in de-tracking strategies for core content courses.
 Q2 District teams will support the implementation of the Universal Screener for giftedness to each Pasco County second grade student.
-Q2 and Q4 District teams will expand services for mental health supports and monitor student response to intervention.
-Q4 District teams will identify and provide exemplars of supplemental and intensive intervention plans for academic standards.
+Q4 District teams will expand services for mental health supports and monitor student response to intervention.
+District teams will identify and provide exemplars of supplemental and intensive intervention plans for academic standards.
 District teams will develop strategies and provide funding for student alternatives to suspension.